David Villar Player Props: Giants vs. White Sox

-After going 2-for-4 with two home runs and five RBI in his most recent game, David Villar and the San Francisco Giants take on the Chicago White Sox (who will hand the ball to Dylan Cease) at 2:10 PM ET on Wednesday.
+After going 0-for-3 in his last game, David Villar and the San Francisco Giants face the Chicago White Sox (who will start Lance Lynn) at 2:10 PM ET on Thursday.

-In his last game, he mashed two homers in his most recent game (going 2-for-4) against the White Sox.
+He had a hitless performance in his previous game (0-for-3) against the White Sox.

 David Villar Game Info & Props vs. the White Sox